pmp-p/untitled-asteroids-pyray/README.md

 Asteroid Speed: Over time, the speed range of asteroids increases in a set number of intervals, making the game more challenging.

-There is a difficulty progression system as the player survives.
-First, the asteroids begin spawning at regular intervals at greater amounts each internal.
-Then, the speed range of the asteroids increase for a set number of intervals.
+### Weather API Usage

-A weather API is used to collect temperature and windspeed information for a city when a player types a city into the difficulty button in options.
-THe tmepreature is mapped to a dcionary that matches with a spawn distrbutions of teh asteroid types to simulate weather impacted asteroid spawning.
-The windspeed is used to set the default speed of the spawning asteroids.
+A weather API collects temperature and wind speed information for a city entered by the player through the Difficulty button in the options menu.
+The temperature is used to modify the distribution of asteroid types, simulating weather-impact on asteroid spawning.
+The wind speed influences the default speed at which asteroids spawn.

-When the player dies, time survived along with points is stored in a leaderboard and is sorted to have 5 players tracked up to.

-The game uses a save/load feature to save the difficulty setting of the game (temperature and windspeed) as well.
+### Save/Load Feature

+The game includes a save/load feature that allows players to save their difficulty settings (temperature and wind speed).
+This ensures that the game will remember the player's last difficulty configuration when resumed.
+The player can also click a button in settings to reset data to a fresh save file.

+### Leaderboard

+Upon death, the player’s time survived and points are recorded in a leaderboard, which tracks the top 5 players.
+This leaderboard allows players to compete for the highest scores and longest survival times.